jaekwon/ephesus/README.md

 It is worth noting also that Trump is making deals at the time of this writing with Saudi Arabia and promoting Zohran Mamdani from the whitehouse.
-I have nothing but respect for God fearing/loving muslims, just as I have nothing but respect for God fearing/loving jews, and at the same time it is striking that the haddith prophecies of Isa (Jesus) returning to slay the cross with the Mahdi is being fulfilled across the northern hemisphere with radical Islam
+I have nothing but respect for God fearing/loving Muslims, just as I have nothing but respect for God fearing/loving jews, and at the same time it is striking that the haddith prophecies of Isa (Jesus) returning to slay the cross with the Mahdi is being fulfilled across the northern hemisphere with radical Islam